johnnywoo/cliff/README.md

       * Load config from Cliff XML (not sure if PEAR::Console_CommandLine format is enough)
       * Generate config in Cliff XML
   * Load config from PEAR::Console_CommandLine XML
+  * Option defined as '-ab' should have name 'a', not 'ab'